ReverendV92/V92-Abandoned-Maps/README.md

 I wrote a short text file in each one with a bit of backstory or what the project is and why it was shitcanned.

-If you use any part of it, through me a mention in the description and send me a link to it so I can take a look at it.
+If you use any part of it, throw me a mention in the description and send me a link to it so I can take a look at it.

 # License/Agreement/Legaleeze